JBAujogue/RNN-playground/README.md

 ## II - 2 Sequence to sequence

-\t a - Machine Translation
+- a - Machine Translation